Hi-Angel/notes-backup/wayland.md

 # code generation

 Happens through `wayland-scanner` binary.
 Usage example: `wayland-scanner client-header xdg-shell.xml out.c`.
 The help output is clear on supported options *(though not on their meaning)*.

+Generated sources + headers allows to build a library, which is what Sway with its "protocols" dir does.

 xml construction: protocol(mandatory) → interface(mandatory) → events/requests (optional).